What Are Citations for SEO?

 It is important to note that citations should be accurate, consistent, and up-to-date across the web and not duplicated for the same business, as this can confuse and mislead the search engine and customers.

-person holding google map with red pin
+person holding google map with red pin about what is a citation in seo

 Local citations are specific mentions of a business’s name, address, and phone number (NAP) on other websites that are used to improve visibility in local search results.